wagtail/wagtail-localize/docs/how-to/integrations/machine-translation.md

 Website: [https://www.deepl.com/](https://www.deepl.com/)

-Note that You will need a pro account to get an API key.
+Note that You will need an account to get an API key.
+Deepl offers a free or paid subscription.

 ```python
 WAGTAILLOCALIZE_MACHINE_TRANSLATOR = {